Management of Pneumonia

 The CURB-65 score predicts 30 day mortality and is a useful tool to support decisions regarding admission and management of community acquired pneumonia.
 It should be used in conjunction with Systemic Inflammatory Response Syndrome (SIRS) criteria and should aid clinical judgement, not replace it.
 It is not used for aspiration pneumonia or infective exacerbations of asthma / chronic obstructive pulmonary disease (COPD).

-- Assess Airway, Breathing and Circulation and then resuscitate as appropriate (see 'Sepsis 6').
+- Assess Airway, Breathing and Circulation and then resuscitate as appropriate (see 'Sepsis 6' - figure 2).

 - Arterial blood gas if oxygen saturations <95% on air.